Adaptive Fidelity-Based Density Tracking for Open Quantum Systems: INTRODUCTION

-Quantum control involves manipulating quantum systems to achieve specific outcomes.
-It has applications in fields such as quantum computing, communication, and sensing.
-This is achieved through external controls, such as electromagnetic fields, to direct the evolution of quantum systems.
-The nature of the desired quantum event in a control problem depends on the quantum problem objective.
-For instance, in applications such as quantum computing, metrology, communication, and optical systems \cite{yamamoto2024engineering,zaletel2021preparation}, a low entropy state is desired to reduce the randomness and uncertainties from the output, whereas high entropy is desired when high randomness is needed in quantum phenomena.
-Applications such as heat spin engines, quantum cryptography, and quantum thermodynamics simulation \cite{von2019spin, Sehgal2021, somhorst2023quantum}, can be conceived as quantum control problems of this category.
-Quantum control strategies often rely on optimizing the system's time evolution, governed by quantum operators such as Hamiltonians and density matrices.
-The Schrödinger equation is used for closed systems, while open systems interacting with the environment follow the LGKS equation \cite{brif2010control}.
-Recent advancements have improved control techniques for both isolated and open quantum systems \cite{dong2010quantum, cong2014control}.
-However, due to fundamental physical limitations of quantum state measurement and uncertainty in the knowledge of quantum dynamics, the performance achievable by model-based control systems is limited.
+Quantum control concerns the manipulation of quantum systems to achieve specific dynamical or state-transfer objectives and plays a central role in quantum computing, communication, and sensing.
+Such control is typically realized through externally applied fields, for example, electromagnetic control inputs, that steer the system’s evolution.
+The desired quantum state depends on the application.
+In quantum computing, metrology, communication, and optical systems \cite{yamamoto2024engineering, zaletel2021preparation}, low-entropy (high-purity) states are often desirable to preserve coherence and reduce uncertainty, whereas in other settings, high-entropy or mixed states may be of interest when intrinsic randomness or thermal effects are central to the application.
+Examples of the latter include heat engines based on spin systems, quantum cryptography, and quantum thermodynamics simulations \cite{von2019spin, Sehgal2021, somhorst2023quantum}.
+Quantum control strategies typically seek to shape the system’s time evolution, governed by quantum operators such as Hamiltonians and density matrices.
+Closed quantum systems evolve according to the Schr\"odinger equation, whereas open quantum systems interacting with an environment are commonly modeled using the Lindblad--Gorini--Kossakowski--Sudarshan (LGKS) equation \cite{brif2010control}.
+Recent years have seen significant progress in control techniques for both isolated and open quantum systems \cite{dong2010quantum, cong2014control}.